bomba-cat/AdvArray/README.md

 ## Notes
 The method "remove" does not exist on Boolean Arrays as it would remove every true or false statement in it.
 Instead use "removeItem"!

+#Side Notes
+##Important
+This library is really only ment for beginner projects and/or people who want to get a better understanding of how arrays work and is no way ment to be fast.
+It uses no special algorithm and mainly goes through each item inside the array.
+It will also not be good at handling large arrays.
+For larger projects we would recommend you make your own library or use one from another publisher.